 - 1. The parties may agree upon any procedure for appointing arbitrators and shall inform the Administrator as to such procedure.
-In the absence of party agreement as to the method of appointment, the Administrator may use the ICDR list method as provided in Article 13(6). - 2.
-The parties may agree to select arbitrators, with or without the assistance of the Administrator.
-When such selections are made, the parties shall take into account the arbitrators' availability to serve and shall notify the Administrator so that a Notice of Appointment can be communicated to the arbitrators, together with a copy of these Rules.

-- 3. If within 45 days after the commencement of the arbitration, all parties have not agreed on a procedure for appointing the arbitrator(s) or have not agreed on the selection of the arbitrator(s), the Administrator shall, at the written request of any party, appoint the arbitrator(s).
-Where the parties have agreed upon a procedure for selecting the arbitrator(s), but all appointments have not been made within the time limits provided by that procedure, the Administrator shall, at the written request of any party, perform all functions provided for in that procedure that remain to be performed. - 4.
-In making appointments, the Administrator shall, after inviting consultation with the parties, endeavor to appoint suitable arbitrators, taking into account their availability to serve.
-At the request of any party or on its own initiative, the Administrator may appoint or submit a list(s) including nationals of a country other than that of any of the parties. - 5.
-If there are more than two parties to the arbitration, the Administrator may appoint all arbitrators unless the parties have agreed otherwise no later than 45 days after the commencement of the arbitration. - 6.
-If the parties have not selected an arbitrator(s) and have not agreed upon any other method of appointment, the Administrator, at its discretion, may appoint the arbitrator(s) in the following manner using the ICDR list method.
-The Administrator shall send simultaneously to each party an identical list of names of persons for consideration as arbitrator(s).
-The parties are encouraged to agree to an arbitrator(s) from the submitted list and shall advise the Administrator of their agreement.
-If, after receipt of the list, the parties are unable to agree upon an arbitrator(s), each party shall have 15 days from the transmittal date in which to strike names objected to, number the remaining names in order of preference, and return the list to the Administrator.
+In the absence of party agreement as to the method of appointment, the Administrator may use the ICDR list method as provided in this Article.
+In making appointments, the Administrator shall endeavor to appoint suitable arbitrators, taking into account their availability to serve.
+At the request of any party or on its own initiative, the Administrator may appoint or submit a list(s) including nationals of a country other than that of any of the parties. - 2.
+A sole arbitrator shall be appointed as follows.
+The Administrator shall simultaneously submit to each party an identical list of five proposed arbitrators.
+The parties may agree to an arbitrator from this list and shall so advise the Administrator.
+If the parties are unable to agree upon an arbitrator, each party may strike two names from the list and return it to the Administrator within 10 days from the transmittal date of the list to the parties.
 The parties are not required to exchange selection lists.
-If a party does not return the list within the time specified, all persons named therein shall be deemed acceptable.
-From among the persons who have been approved on the parties' lists, and in accordance with the designated order of mutual preference, the Administrator shall invite an arbitrator(s) to serve.
-If the parties fail to agree on any of the persons listed, or if acceptable arbitrators are unable or unavailable to act, or if for any other reason the appointment cannot be made from the submitted lists, the Administrator shall have the power to make the appointment without the submission of additional lists.
-The Administrator shall, if necessary, designate the presiding arbitrator in consultation with the tribunal. - 7.
+If the parties fail to agree on any of the arbitrators or if acceptable arbitrators are unable or unavailable to act, or if for any other reason the appointment cannot be made from the submitted lists, the Administrator may make the appointment without the circulation of additional lists.
+The parties will be given notice by the Administrator of the appointment of the arbitrator, together with any disclosures.

+- 3. If there are more than two parties to the arbitration, the Administrator may appoint all arbitrators unless the parties have agreed otherwise no later than 45 days after the commencement of the arbitration.
+The Administrator shall, if necessary, designate the presiding arbitrator in consultation with the tribunal. - 4.
 The appointment of an arbitrator is effective upon receipt by the Administrator of the Administrator's Notice of Appointment completed and signed by the arbitrator.